xailient-public/docs/docs/installation.md

 # Deploy Your AI

+!!! note
-*NOTE: This version of the documentation is for installation of Xailient SDK using wheel file (.wh).
+      This version of the documentation is for installation of Xailient SDK using wheel file (.wh).
-If you are looking for documentation for installion of Xailient SDK using SDK package, please visit our old [documentation](https://xailient.readthedocs.io/en/latest/installation/).*
+      If you are looking for documentation for installion of Xailient SDK using SDK package, please visit our old [documentation](https://xailient.readthedocs.io/en/latest/installation/).

 ## Device Setup